fgiloux/camel-extra/components/camel-wmq/README.md

 * General resource cleanup operations - WMQTransactionManager, WMQConsumer and WMQProducer need to ensure correct resource cleanup via try/catch/finally.
 * Message segmentation is currently always turned on.
 Do need to make this configurable?
 Currently controlled by isSegmented() method on WMQProducer.
 * Client connection requires username and password - it is possible however to connect to IBM MQ without a username / password.
+* Transactions - currently only transactions are supported.
+We need a way to turn this off.
 * Test the various different transaction propagations but mainly REQURIES, REQUIRES_NEW, see https://docs.spring.io/spring/docs/1.2.x/javadoc-api/org/springframework/transaction/TransactionDefinition.html